-NOTE 1 See also 6.1.2 and 6.2.
+NOTE 1 - See also 6.1.2 and 6.2.

-Separation of SELV CIRCUITS ,TNV-1 CIRCUITS and accessible conductive parts from TNV-2 CIRCUITS and TNV-3 CIRCUITS shall be such that in the event of a single fault (see 1.4.14), the voltage limits specified in 2.3.1 b) for TNV-2 CIRCUITS and TNV-3 CIRCUITS under normal operating conditions 2.2.3 D2 are not exceeded on the SELV CIRCUITS, and accessible conductive parts.
-In the event of a single fault (see 1.4.14), the voltages of TNV-1 CIRCUITS are permitted to rise to the limits of figure 2D.
+Separation of SELV CIRCUITS, TNV-1 CIRCUITS and accessible conductive parts from TNV-2 CIRCUITS and TNV-3 CIRCUITS shall be such that in the event of a single fault (see 1.4.14), the limits specified in 2.3.1 b) for TNV-2 CIRCUITS and TNV-3 CIRCUITS under normal operating conditions are not exceeded on the SELV CIRCUITS and accessible conductive parts.
+In the event of a single fault (see 1.4.14), TNV-1 CIRCUITS are permitted to rise to the limits of figure 2D.

-NOTE 2 In Canada and the United States, in the event of a single fault as described above, the limits of 2.2.3 apply to selv circuits and to accessible conductive parts.
+NOTE 2 - In Canada and the United States, in the event of a single fault as described above, the limits of 2.2.3 apply.

-NOTE 3 Under normal operating conditions, the limits of 2.2.2 always apply to each SELV CIRCUIT and accessible conductive part.
+NOTE 3- Under normal operating conditions, the limits of 2.2.2 always apply to each SELV CIRCUIT and accessible conductive part.

-NOTE 4 The limits of 2.3.1 always apply to each TNV CIRCUIT.
+NOTE 4 - The limits of 2.3.1 always apply to each TNV CIRCUIT.